shockscript/spec/src/enums.md

 [NumericLiteral, StringLiteral]
 ```

-The *ArrayInitializer* syntax is used to allow specifying both a string and a number.
+The *ArrayLiteral* syntax is used to allow specifying both a string and a number.

 ## Variant name